Fibertree-Project/fibertree-docker/root/home/jovyan/README.md

 The container-based directories here are:

-- **data** - Some files containing tensors in a format that can be read by the fibertree code

-- **fibertree-notebooks** - A copy of notebooks from the fibertree git repository
+- **fibertree-notebooks** - A clone of the fibertree-notebooks fibertree git repository

-- **src/fiber-tree** - A clone of the entire fibertree git repository
+- **src/fibertree** - A clone of the fibertree git repository

 Other directories here have probably been mounted as volumes in the container.